shilangyu/typer-go/README.md

 or get an executable from the [release tab](https://github.com/shilangyu/typer-go/releases) and put into PATH

+### usage

-Now just run `typer-go` in your terminal and the TUI will start.
+Just run `typer-go` in your terminal and the TUI will start.
 Full screen terminal is recommended.
+There are no CLI commands and flags.

+You should first head to the settings and set a path to texts.

 ### navigation